openhab/org.openhab.binding.zwave/doc/qubino/zmnhbd_0_0.md

 ### Switch

-Switch the power on and off
+Switch the power on and off.

 The ```switch_binary``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Sensor (temperature)

-Indicates the current temperature
+Indicates the current temperature.

 The ```sensor_temperature``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (watts)

-Indicates the instantaneous power consumption
+Indicates the instantaneous power consumption.

 The ```meter_watts``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (kWh)

-Indicates the energy consumption (kWh)
+Indicates the energy consumption (kWh).

 The ```meter_kwh``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Switch 1

-Switch the power on and off
+Switch the power on and off.

 The ```switch_binary1``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Electric meter (watts) 1

-Indicates the instantaneous power consumption
+Indicates the instantaneous power consumption.

 The ```meter_watts1``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (kWh) 1

-Indicates the energy consumption (kWh)
+Indicates the energy consumption (kWh).

 The ```meter_kwh1``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Switch 2

-Switch the power on and off
+Switch the power on and off.

 The ```switch_binary2``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Electric meter (watts) 2

-Indicates the instantaneous power consumption
+Indicates the instantaneous power consumption.

 The ```meter_watts2``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (kWh) 2

-Indicates the energy consumption (kWh)
+Indicates the energy consumption (kWh).

 The ```meter_kwh2``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Sensor (temperature)

-Indicates the current temperature
+Indicates the current temperature.

 The ```sensor_temperature3``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.